 General.
 Prospective bidders, including subcontractors, are required to review the environmental documents available for this project.
 These documents are listed in subsection 102.05 as revised for this project.

 This project may be in the vicinity of property associated with petroleum products, heavy metal based paint, landfill, buried foundations, abandoned utility lines, industrial area or other sites which can yield hazardous substances or produce dangerous gases.
 These hazardous substances or gases can migrate within or into the construction area and could create hazardous conditions.
 The Contractor shall use appropriate methods to reduce and control known landfill, industrial gases, and visible emissions from asbestos encounters and hazardous substances which exist or migrate into the construction area.
-The Contractor shall follow CDOT’s Asbestos-Contaminated Soil Management Standard Operating Procedure, dated August 22, 2011 for proper handling of asbestos-contaminated soil, and follow all applicable Solid and Hazardous Waste Regulations for proper handling of soils encountered that contain any other substance mentioned above.
+The Contractor shall follow CDOT’s Regulated Asbestos-Contaminated Soil Management Standard Operating Procedure, dated October 18, 2016 for proper handling of asbestos-contaminated soil, and follow all applicable Solid and Hazardous Waste Regulations for proper handling of soils encountered that contain any other substance mentioned above.

 Encountering suspected contaminated material, including groundwater, old foundations, building materials, demolition debris, or utility lines that may contain asbestos or be contaminated by asbestos, is possible at some point during the construction of this project.
 When suspected contaminated material, including groundwater, is encountered or brought to the surface, the procedures under subsection 250.03(d) and 250.05 shall be followed.